 Cape Cod Orthopaedics and Sports Medicine, P.C. hours of operation are from 8:00 a.m. to 5:00 p.m.
 Monday through Thursday and 8:00 a.m. to 4:00 p.m. on Friday.

-Cape Cod Orthopaedics and Sports Medicine, P.C. has 3 convenient locations on Cape Cod.
+Cape Cod Orthopaedics and Sports Medicine, P.C. has 2 convenient locations on Cape Cod.
 Our main offices are on 130 North Street in beautiful Hyannis, MA, and 18 Route 6A, Bldg 2 in Sandwich.
-We also have a satellite office at Fontaine Medical Center in Harwich, Massachusetts.

 Cape Cod Orthopaedics and Sports Medicine, P.C. offers patients a full range of services at their locations.
-These services include clinic, physical therapy, imaging (X-ray), and Occupational medicine and DME services.
+These services include clinic, physical therapy, imaging (X-ray), and DME services.

 The answer to this question depends on your individual insurance policy.
 Some insurance policies require a referral from a primary care physician in order to see an orthopaedic specialist.
 Consult your insurance policy information to determine if you are required to have a referral or call our office and ask to speak to the Patient Accounts Department.